Brantford History Bike Loop

 Link to Interactive Map of Brantford History Bike Loop

 Park your car at the Bell Homestead (1), where Alexander Graham Bell lived with his parents when he first emigrated to Canada.
 Here he invented the telephone in 1874.
 Two years later, he made the world’s first “long distance” phone call to Paris, Ontario.
-Take a guided tour of the homestead.
+Visit the museum and book a guided tour of the homestead.
 Start or finish your bike tour with a lunch or afternoon tea at the Exchange Café.
 Try their famous Apple Dapple cake and scones, or other baked goods and ice cream.

-Turn L onto Tutela Heights Road (paved road) as you exit the Homestead and ride to Cockshutt Rd.
-Turn R onto Cockshutt Rd (use caution as it is a busy road) and ride for 400 m to Hwy 18.
-Turn L and ride along Hwy 18, crossing the Grand River.
-This is a busy road—walk your bike on the sidewalk crossing the bridge.
-Turn R onto Salt Springs Church Road (unpaved road).
-You will pass Salt Springs Church (2) in about 1 km.
-This Methodist church was founded in 1830 by William Ryerson (brother to Egerton Ryerson, a controversial colonial administrator, for whom Metropolitan University in Toronto was previously named).
-The church served local settlers and was a mission to the local Indigenous population.
-The current building was built in 1860.
+Turn R onto Salt Springs Church Rd.
+You will pass Salt Springs Church in about 1 km.
+The church was founded in 1830 by William Ryerson (brother to Egerton Ryerson, a controversial colonial administrator, for whom Metropolitan University in Toronto was previously named) as a Methodist mission for the local Indigenous population.
+The current building was built in 1902.
 Behind the church is a graveyard where many settlers are buried, including William Ryerson.

-Continue on Salt Springs Church Rd and turn L onto Maclellan Rd (unpaved road).
-Continue to Highway 54, a very busy highway.
-Take care crossing the highway and continue on Campbell Rd to Old Onondaga Rd (unpaved road) and turn R. In 1.6 km, take the L hand fork onto Brant School Rd (paved country road).
+Continue on Salt Springs Church Rd for 5 km.
+A short section immediately after the church has been partially washed out by the Grand River and is closed to vehicles.
+Use caution, especially during spring flooding and after heavy rain. and turn L onto Maclellan Rd (gravel road).
+In 2 km, the road crosses Highway 54, a very busy highway.
+Take care crossing the highway and continue for another 2 km on Campbell Rd (gravel road) to Old Onondaga Rd (paved country road) and turn R. In 1.6 km, take the L hand fork onto Brant School Rd (paved country road).
 This scenic road follows the course of Fairchild Creek, which is a tributary of the Grand River, crossing it several times.
-Cross Colborne St E (busy highway) at the traffic lights and turn L. Turn R at the next intersection onto Papple Rd.
-In 400 m, the road crosses the Cainsville/Hamilton to Brantford Rail Trail (off-road multi-use trail).
+In 4.4 km, at the traffic lights, cross Colborne St E (busy highway) and turn L. Continue for 500 m on Colborne St E and turn R onto Papple Rd.
+In 400 m, the road crosses the Tom Longboat/Hamilton-Brantford Rail Trail (off-road multi-use trail).
 Turn L onto the trail.
-(Another time, if you turn R, take the Hamilton to Brantford Rail Trail to Hamilton, following the old Hamilton Brantford Railway route down the escarpment, a spectacular 28 km ride, which connects to the Waterfront Trail.
+(If you turn R it follows the old Hamilton Brantford Railway route down the escarpment to Hamilton, a spectacular 28 km ride, which connects to the Great Lakes Waterfront Trail.
 Park a get-away car in Hamilton unless you want to ride uphill all the way up the escarpment!)